 The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L3 Forwarding Sample Application.
+The initialization and run-time paths are very similar to those of the L3 forwarding application (see Chapter 10 "L3 Forwarding Sample Application" for more information).
 The forwarding decision is taken based on information read from the input packet.